Cardinal Angelo Bagnasco

-On 3 January 1998 he was appointed Bishop of Pesaro and on 7 February ordained bishop.
+On 3 January 1998 he was appointed Bishop of Pesaro and on 7 February of that same year his Episcopal Ordination took place.
 On 11 March 2000 he was appointed Archbishop.

 In 2001 he was appointed chairman of the board of the daily paper “Avvenire”.
 From 2002 to 2005 he became secretary of the Italian Bishops’ Conference Commission for Education.

 On 20 June 2003 he was appointed military ordinary of Italy, and in 2005 he became the secretary of the Commission for Culture and Social Communications of the Italian Bishops’ Conference.

 On 29 August 2006 he was appointed Archbishop of Genoa and took possession of the archdiocese on 24 September.
 Two days later, he was elected president of the Ligurian Bishops’ Conference.

 On 7 March 2007, he was appointed by Benedict XVI as President of the Italian Bishops’ Conference.
 On 7 March 2012 this appointment was confirmed.

 In October 2011, he was elected Vice-President of the Council of European Bishops’ Conferences.

 He participated in the third Extraordinary General Assembly of the Synod of Bishops (October 2014) on The Pastoral Challenges of the Family in the Context of Evangelization and in the fourteenth Ordinary General Assembly on The Vocation and Mission of the Family in the Church and the Contemporary World (October 2015).

 He participated in the conclave of March 2013 which elected Pope Francis.

 On 8 October 2016, he was elected President of the Council of the Bishops’ Conferences of Europe (CCEE).